MartinKal/store-brandwatch/README.md

 3. Navigate to Shop component root, create a JAR with ```./mvnw clean package```, and execute again ```docker-compose up``` to start the Shop app and it's MongoDb instance.
 4. The 2 apps should be running at this point

+## Store component
+The Store component works with the products in stock.
+The user of this component is a supplier who should be able to check if the Store needs to be loaded with more products required by clients in the Shop component and load the needed products.<br/>

 ## Store component api

 Runs on ```http://localhost:8080```